 Payment and associates them with both the (converted) payment entry and the target invoice.
 The payment entry itself is not directly linked to the invoice.
 It is the balance association, which reduces the payment amount of the invoice, or, if balanced out completely, sets the (open) invoice

-Using an integration with an external payment provider, like PayPal or Stripe, JustOn directly creates payment balance records for the captured amount.
+Using the integration with JustOn Cash Management, JustOn Billing & Invoice Management directly creates payment balance records for the captured amount.

 In addition, you can manually set an invoice